mdisko/02-Space-Shooter/README.md

 Explosion Sound made by severaltimes on Freesound Background Music made by tyops on Freesound
 Explosion Animated Gif was found on Open Game Art: https://opengameart.org.
-Explosion GiF was made by qudodup
+Explosion GiF was made by qudodup on Open Game Art

 ## Future Development
 Have more time to work on things, fix enemies, add more characters, and add a story